The Analytics Blog

 What Are UTM Parameters?

 UTM (Urchin Tracking Module) parameters are tags added to URLs that identify traffic sources.
-When someone clicks your link, the parameters tell your analytics exactly where they came from.
+When someone clicks your link, the parameters tell your analytics tool exactly where they came from.

 Example: